-The Hall of Fame Award is presented to the Outstanding Boy and Girl of the Year in the ninth through twelfth grades.
+The Hall of Fame Award is presented to the Outstanding Boy and Girl of the Year in grades 9-12.
 No winner of this award will be eligible to win again another year.
 Your club's nomination for this award must include: